 For specific information, contact:

 Ticks can also be dropped off in person (see below).

 What is the turn-around time for diagnostic results?

 We strive to provide results in 5 business days after receipt of the specimen.
 Keep in mind that UMass mail can require one extra day for campus distribution.
 If you use an overnight service (USPS, UPS or FedEx) ticks are delivered directly to the lab address.

 A number of people have called to ask if their ticks can be analyzed.
 The answer is almost always "YES."
 We have successfully processed broken and torn, water-soaked, dried-up and alcohol-bathed ticks.
 A few extra days in the mailbox will not affect the results.
 We prefer that you do NOT encase your tick in tape, but if the deed has been done we can deal with it,.
 The best samples are fresh ticks that have been treated as directed on the sample submission form.
 If we cannot process your tick, we will refund your fee.

 Polymerase chain reaction (PCR) testing detects the genetic material (DNA) of the Lyme disease bacteria and other pathogens.
 If a tick contains the specific pathogen, the test will give a positive result.
 If the tick does not contain the pathogen, we will receive a negative result.
 The test will NOT indicate whether the tick has transmitted the disease.
 This depends on the amount of pathogen it is carrying and how long it has fed.
 A negative result however should assure individual that disease transmission from a particular tick is not expected.

-The Massachusetts Department of Public Health offers the following advice with regard to tick test results.
+What the Massachusetts Department of Public Health says about tick test results

 - Tests performed on the ticks are not perfect and they do not test for all infections ticks may be carrying.
 Therefore, even with a negative result, people should still monitor themselves for the appearance of rash, fever or other unusual symptoms and immediately seek the advice of a health care provider should any symptoms occur.